GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

 In this task you are going to add more message handlers to the bot code to prompt for all the ticket details.

-1. Update the `DescriptionMessageReceivedAsync` to store the description the user entered and prompt the ticket's severity with the following code using the `PromptDialog.Choice` method which will give the user a set of choices where to pick one option.
+1. Update the `DescriptionMessageReceivedAsync` to store the description the user entered and prompt the ticket's severity.
+The following code uses the `PromptDialog.Choice` method which will give the user a set of choices to pick.

     ``` csharp
     public async Task DescriptionMessageReceivedAsync(IDialogContext context, IAwaitable<string> argument)